TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Divina Cucina Cooking School

-A Tuscan experience of a different nature is to be had in Colle Val d'Elsa at Divina Cucina, near Florence, with the transplanted American, author of the book "Secrets From My Italian Kitchen," blogger, generous social media presence and influencer, and Tuscan food fanatic who is a member of Slow Food International among many other associations, Judy Witts Francini.
-Judy feels that the key to Tuscan cooking is using the very best and freshest ingredients and doing as little as possible to alter their natural tastes, and she has been an ardent student of cooking for over 30 years.
+A Tuscan experience of a different nature was offered for many years in downtown Florence at Divina Cucina.
+Judy Witts Francini was the owner of the great cooking school when we visited, and is a transplanted American, author, blogger, generous social media presence and influencer.
+She is a Tuscan food fanatic and guru who is a member of Slow Food International among many other associations.
+Judy feels that the key to Tuscan cooking is using the very best and freshest ingredients and doing as little as possible to alter their natural tastes.
+Judy has always been an ardent student and then teacher of cooking.
+Judy now offers video classes, recipes, her great book "Secrets from my Tuscan Kitchen!" and excellent Tuscan Food Cooking Guides online via an app.

 Tenuta di Capezzana Wine and Culinary Center